-

 Food gems in London’s Chinatown are few and far between.
 There are probably about half a dozen or so places that I do dine at, generally only frequenting each place for a particular dish.
 So when I heard news that … Continue reading

-Posted in By Area: Central, London Restaurants, Restaurant Reviews
+Posted in By Area: Central, London Restaurants, Restaurant reviews

 Tagged Chinese cuisine, Cooking, Din Tai Fung, Dumpling, london, Mandarin Chinese, restaurant, Xiaolongbao